PD1HBL Radio Amateur Station

-I use a Yaesu 991A with a 10m/11m vertical antenna to start on the amateur bands, I am mainly active on the 10m/20m with FT8 which already opens up a whole new world for me.
+I use a Yaesu 991A and FTDX10 with a 10/20/40m HiEndFed antenna to start on the amateur bands, I am mainly active on the 10/20/40m with FT8 and Packet which already opens up a whole new world for me.

 Automatic Propagation Reporter

-PSK reporter started out as a project to automatically gather reception records of digimode activity and then make those records available in near realtime to interested parties — typically the amateur who initiated the communication.
+PSK reporter automatically gather reception records of digimode activity and then make those records available in near realtime to interested parties — typically the amateur who initiated the communication.
 The way that it works is that many amateurs will run a client that will monitor received traffic for callsigns (the pattern 'de callsign callsign') and, when seen, will report this fact.
-This is of interest to the amateur who transmitted adn they will be able to see where their signal was received.
-The pattern chosen is typically part of a standard CQ call.
-The duplicate check is to make sure that the callsign is not corrupted.
-The rules for protocols like FT8 are different as the callsigns are protected by error correction.
-You do still need to call CQ in order for your signal to be reporter
+This is of interest to the amateur who transmitted and they will be able to see where their signal was received.

 HamAlert